Tuntenfisch/Voxels/README.md

 ## Smooth Material Transitions

 One challenged I faced was getting different material textures to smoothly blend between each other.
 One approach would be to use something like a splat map to support multiple materials.

-[Catlike Coding's "Rendering 3"](https://catlikecoding.com/unity/tutorials/rendering/part-3/) provides an introduction into those if you don't know what they are.
+**Note:** [Catlike Coding's "Rendering 3"](https://catlikecoding.com/unity/tutorials/rendering/part-3/) provides an introduction into those if you don't know what they are.

 But there are a number of issues with splat maps:
 - Only supports up to 5 different textures.
 Either I limit the voxel terrain to only 5 different materials (way too few) or I somehow ensure that each terrain chunk doesn't have more than 5 different materials in it and do some sort of on the fly texture switching to render the correct material textures for each chunk?!
 - Can't exactly use a 2D texture as a splat map for voxel terrain.
 So maybe something like a 3D texture could work?